-Titian, Sacred and Profane Love, 1514
+13. Titian, Sacred and Profane Love

-Titian’s Sacred and Profane love is the star of the Borghese’s “Venetian Room” and a famous Italian Renaissance painting.
+Titian’s Sacred and Profane love is the star of the Borghese’s wonderful “Venetian Room” and a famous Italian Renaissance painting.
 It was commissioned in 1513 to celebrate the marriage of Niccoló Aurelio, a secretary to the Council of Venice, to Laura Bagarotto.

 As its title implies, the painting presents two forms of love.
 Sacred love stands on the right with a church in the background.
 Profane love, in the guide of a bejeweled woman, sits on the left.

 A baby Cupid plays in the middle, an ambiguous combination of the two.
 Another ambiguous feature is that the women are sitting on a tomb filled with water.

 In 1899, American art collector Isabella Stewart Garner considered buying the painting for her Boston museum.
 Legend holds that the Rothschild family also offered to pay a massive sum for this painting.
 But the Borghese family refused.

 14. Antonio Corregio, Danae

 Antonio Corregio was a late Italian Renaissance painter who anticipated the Baroque period.
 He was known for his erotic mythological paintings and was a master of chiaroscuro.